 If your facility has embraced AI and robotics in the workplace, educational bridges for these gaps may already be started.
 If this technology is still in a galaxy far, far away, perhaps first laying a foundational understanding of the basics the technology is addressing is a timelier approach for your current workers.

 The Perception Gap

 Misconceptions of what a career in your industry involves could be adding to your labor shortage.
-“It’s these misperceptions that exacerbate the skills shortage we’re facing, as young people, their parents and guidance counselors don’t see manufacturing as a viable career path.”
+The Forbes article, Manufactured Perceptions: Why Industry Needs To Reset Its Reputation, states, “It’s these misperceptions that exacerbate the skills shortage we’re facing, as young people, their parents and guidance counselors don’t see manufacturing as a viable career path.”

 Get onboard with an organization that is tackling the manufacturing myth for the workforce of tomorrow or start your own.
 Host a manufacturing day with a local school or community college and find ways to get employees involved.
 A group of like-minded change-makers can more readily organize and propose a paradigm shift, even if it is just within your facility or town.